Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Background

 \subsection{Predictive Uncertainty in Machine Learning}

-Supervised machine learning models commonly predict a probability distribution over the output variables --- e.g. class membership probabilities or the parameters of an exponential family distribution.
-These predictive uncertainties are useful for interpretability, safety, and downstream decision-making.
-Aleatoric uncertainty captures the inherent noise in the data, while epistemic uncertainty arises from not having a large enough dataset to estimate model parameters \citep{kendall2017uncertainties}.
+Supervised machine learning models predict a probability distribution over the target variable---e.g. class membership probabilities or the parameters of a normal distribution.
+We seek to produce models with accurate probabilistic outputs.

 \paragraph{Notation.}